Greco-Turkish War (1919–1922): Greek irredentism

 One of the main motivations for initiating the war was to realize the Megali (Great) Idea, a core concept of Greek nationalism.
 The Megali Idea was an irredentist vision of a restoration of a Greater Greece on both sides of the Aegean that would incorporate territories with Greek populations outside the borders of the Kingdom of Greece, which was initially very small – roughly half the size of the present-day Greek Republic.
 From the time of Greek independence from the Ottoman Empire in 1830, the Megali Idea had played a major role in Greek politics.
 Greek politicians, since the independence of the Greek state, had made several speeches on the issue of the "historic inevitability of the expansion of the Greek Kingdom."
 For instance, Greek politician Ioannis Kolettis voiced this conviction in the assembly in 1844: "There are two great centres of Hellenism.
 Athens is the capital of the Kingdom.
 Constantinople is the great capital, the City, the dream and hope of all Greeks."

 The Great Idea was not merely the product of 19th century nationalism.
-It was, in one of its aspects, deeply rooted in many Greeks' religious consciousnesses.
+It was, in one of its aspects, deeply rooted in many Greeks' religious consciousness.
 This aspect was the recovery of Constantinople for Christendom and the reestablishment of the Christian Byzantine Empire which had fallen in 1453.
 "Ever since this time the recovery of St. Sophia and the City had been handed down from generation to generation as the destiny and aspiration of the Greek Orthodox."
 The Megali Idea, besides Constantinople, included most traditional lands of the Greeks including Crete, Thessaly, Epirus, Macedonia, Thrace, the Aegean Islands, Cyprus, the coastlands of Asia Minor and Pontus on the Black Sea.
 Asia Minor was an essential part of the Greek world and an area of enduring Greek cultural dominance.
 In antiquity, from late Bronze Age up to the Roman conquest, Greek city-states had even exercised political control of most of the region, except the period ca. 550–470 BC when it was part of the Achaimenid Persian Empire.
 Later, during Middle Ages, the region had belonged to the Byzantine Empire until the 12th century, when the first Seljuk Turk raids reached it.